 Heat the pail of whey on the stove over medium heat until the whey reaches a temperature of 90C about 185F.
-Use a cheese making thermometer.
+Use a cheese-making thermometer.
 Add 1/4 c. lemon juice.
 Fine curds will form and rise to the top of the whey.
 Continue heating for 10 minutes, stirring so that curds do not burn nor stick to the bottom.
-Continue heating for 10 minutes while the curd precipitate out of the milk.
+Continue heating for 10 minutes while the curd precipitates out of the milk.

-Line a colander with cheese cloth (I use these gauze diapers purchased for cheese making).
-Pour the whey through the cheese cloth and allow to drain for a few hours or overnight.
-Once most of the whey is drained out of the ricotta you can speed the process by lifting the edges of the cheese cloth and twisting the top together to form a bag — sort of like a hobo’s pack.
-Let it drain over night.
+Line a colander with a cheesecloth (I use these gauze diapers purchased for cheese making).
+Pour the whey through the cheesecloth and allow it to drain for a few hours or overnight.
+Once most of the whey is drained out of the ricotta you can speed the process by lifting the edges of the cheesecloth and twisting the top together to form a bag — sort of like a hobo’s pack.
+Let it drain overnight.

 You can save the liquid if you place the colander over a clean milk pail.
 It can be added to soup stock.
 It is a nourishing animal feed or it can be added to your compost pile.
 When curds have cooled and drained, mix in salt and refrigerate.

-This ricotta cheese can be used in cheese cake recipes, or as a filling for pasta, or in any recipe that calls for cottage cheese or ricotta cheese.
+This ricotta cheese can be used in cheesecake recipes, as a filling for pasta, or in any recipe that calls for cottage cheese or ricotta cheese.

 Try making these Maple Cheese Blintzes with Fig and Goji Berry Sauce.

-Try this cheese making kit and get started on this facinating fermentation hobby.
+Try this cheese-making kit and get started on this fascinating fermentation hobby.
 Grab this recipe book Home Cheese Making: Recipes for 75 Homemade Cheeses.